PBS Online Claiming for software vendors

 The Online Technical Support Helpdesk will also supply the latest reason codes to integrate into the PDS.

 The testing process involves two business units within Medicare: the Online Technical Support Helpdesk and the Online Technical Support Integration Testing Team.

 - the Online Technical Support Helpdesk is the first point of contact within Medicare for software vendors integrating online claiming for PBS with their product.
 The Helpdesk can be contacted on 1300 550 115.

 - the Online Technical Support Integration Testing Team conducts the testing process, including scheduling testing times for all vendors.

 After the vendor has integrated online claiming for PBS with their product, the vendor should contact the Online Technical Support Helpdesk to obtain the software vendor Starter Pack for online claiming for PBS.
 The starter pack includes test scenarios and test data to assist with the testing of the Client Adaptor after it has been integrated into your PDS.

-The vendor should then use the supplied testing materials to undertake preliminary testing with the Medicare Australia integration testing environment.
+The vendor should then use the supplied testing materials to undertake preliminary testing with the Medicare integration testing environment.